 16. Experiences

 You don’t have to purchase your one-year-old physical gifts.
-Instead, you can invest in experiences.
+Instead, you can invest in experiences or non-toy gifts.
 Tickets or season passes to the zoo or aquarium are good options.
 You may also want to look for toddler classes near you.
 Many places have toddler yoga, dance, and music classes.
 Purchasing a class bundle makes a great gift and keeps your little one both social and active!

 This is also a gift that the whole family will enjoy.
 If your one-year-old already has tons of toys, this is a good option to avoid filling up their room with more stuff.